developers

 return Settings()

-The defined Settings class uses Pydantic settings module to retrieve the application’s settings directly from the either the .env file or from environment variables.
-It is important that the define properties match the configs ignoring capitalization.
+The defined Settings class uses the Pydantic settings module to retrieve the application’s settings directly from either the .env file or from environment variables.
+It is important that the definition properties match the configs ignoring capitalization.

 )